 When the SRO assists in activities that are initiated by school employees and are in an effort to apply the school's code of conduct, the SRO will act in an educator-support mode.
 Under the direction of a school official, the SRO may join the team of specialists that work together to achieve the education mission.
 These tasks may include enforcing the code of conduct and referring serious violations for SRO direct intervention.
-In cases of direct SRO interventions, every effort will be made to first contact a parent/other adult having custody of the child.
-Questioning from an officer regarding a possible crime committed will not occur without parent permission, parental conference, or with a parent/assigned parent-representative present.
+In cases of direct SRO interventions, every effort will be made to first contact a parent/guardian.
+Questioning from an officer regarding a possible crime committed will not occur without parent/guardian permission, parent/guardian conference, or with a parent//guardian/assigned parent-representative present.
 This step may be bypassed prior to a student being taken into custody of the SRO in crisis or emergency situations.